 \section{Abstract}

 It is a fundamental question why quantum mechanics employs complex numbers rather than solely real numbers.
-In this letter, we conduct the {\it first analysis} of imaginarity quantification in neutrino flavor and spin-flavor oscillations.
+In this work, we conduct the {\it first analysis} of imaginarity quantification in neutrino flavor and spin-flavor oscillations.
 As quantum systems in coherent superposition, neutrinos are ideal candidates for quantifying imaginarity within the resource theoretic framework, using measures such as the $\ell_1$-norm and the relative entropy of imaginarity.
-Our findings reveal that even in the case of two-flavor mixing, these measures of imaginarity are nonzero.
-The measures of imaginarity reach their extreme values when the probabilistic features of quantum theory are fully maximized, i.e., both the transitional and survival probabilities are approximately equal, averaging around $1/2$.
-We further extend our analysis to explore the dynamics of three-flavor neutrino mixing, incorporating the effects of a nonzero CP phase.
-Our study reveals that the imaginarity in neutrino systems is not solely attributed to the CP-violating phase.
-More importantly, it can also arise from the intrinsic quantum dynamics of the neutrino mixing system itself.
+We show that in the case of two-flavor mixing, these measures of imaginarity are nonzero.
+The measures of imaginarity reach their extreme values when the probabilistic features of quantum theory are fully maximized, i.e., both the transitional and survival probabilities are approximately equal.
+Our study reveals that the imaginarity, as a resource, can be harnessed not solely from the presence of a complex phase in the mixing matrix but also from the intrinsic quantum dynamics of time evolution itself.
+We further extend our analysis to explore the dynamics of three-flavor neutrino mixing, incorporating the effects of a nonzero $CP$ phase.